masciugo/genealogy/README.md

 ### Class methods

-* `YourModel.males` will return all males individuals
+* `YourModel.males` returns all males individuals
-* `YourModel.females` will return all females individuals
+* `YourModel.females` returns all females individuals

 ## *has_parents* options

 Some options are available to suit your existing table:

     class Individual<ActiveRecord::Base
-      has_parents :father_column => "padre", :mother_column => "madre", :sex_column => "gender", :sex_values => [1,2], :birth_date_column => 'birth', :death_date_column => 'death'
+      has_parents column_names: {father_id: "padre", mother_id: "madre", sex: "gender", birth_date: 'birth', death_date: 'death'}, sex_values: [1,2]
     end

 ### current spouse option

 You can also consider current individual's consort providing the option `:current_spouse => true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
 The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else. current_spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
-In the future current_spouse association can be used to add/remove siblings/offspring in a more concise way.
+In the future current_spouse association can be used to add/remove siblings/children in a more concise way.

 ### perform_validation option